SDSU-Research-CI/smile-lab/vscode/readme.md

     - *Note*: VS Code will continue running regardless of running port-forward, meaning that if you disconnect, then you can reconnect at a later time (assuming the job has not been stopped nor reached its maximum runtime)
 1. Open your web browser and navigate to [http://127.0.0.1:8080/?folder=/data](http://127.0.0.1:8080/?folder=/data)
 1. Start using VS Code in the browser
+    - *Note*: Assuming that you modified the job to attach your home directory, then any VS Code extensions you install should persist between sessions and when rescheduling a VS Code job

 ## Clean Up
 1. Hit `ctrl + c` to stop your port-forward command
-1. Stop your VS Code pod:
+1. Stop your VS Code job:
-    - You may leave the job running until it reaches the max runtime at which point it will be shut down automatically
-        - Or
-    - You can tell k8s to shut it down manually with this command:
     ```bash
     kubectl -n $ns delete -f vscode-pod.yaml
     ```

 ## VS Code Deployment
 Running VS Code in a deployment will allow it to run for up to two weeks.